picotech/picosdk-python-examples/README.md

-# picosdk-python-examples
+# DEPRECATED

+This repository is no longer supported, please consider using [picosdk-python-wrappers](https://github.com/picotech/picosdk-python-wrappers) instead.

-*picosdk-python-examples* contains an example Python module for PicoScope oscilloscopes.
+This repository contains an example Python module for PicoScope oscilloscopes.

 ## Getting started